Yes! We allow you to access the full running system. SSH server is by default on, and accessible only from your LAN

 User name: pi

-The SSH password is NEVER sent to us, and completely stays local.
+The SSH password is NEVER sent to us, and it completely stays local.
 If we ever want to support each device, we will have to ask you to enable "Remote Support".
 (After we use, the Firewalla will automatically reset the password)

 Then enter the system at your own risk ...
 You may unleash powers that you don't understand, or start to learn a few things.
 Or maybe become one of our open source developers.